RileyKenyon/RileyKenyon.github.io/_projects/(1) SGRE Project.md

 ---
-name: Siemens Gamesa Renewable Energy - Tower Mounted Camera
+name: Siemens Gamesa Renewable Energy - External Blade Inspections
 tools: [openCV, python, R&D]
 image: /img/2019/SGRE_tower.jpg
 description: Aided in the implementation of a novel solution for external blade inspections.
 Developed a smart-recognition script using OpenCV to aid in automation.